canonical/http-proxy-operators/http-proxy-policy-operator/docs/how-to/upgrade.md

 # How to upgrade

 The `http-proxy-policy` charm is stateless.
-Upgrading the charm simply involves refreshing it to a new revision.
+Upgrading the charm involves refreshing it to a new revision.
 However, it is recommended to back up the PostgreSQL database related to `http-proxy-policy` before performing the upgrade due to a small chance of data loss.